 Bonus 11.
 The French eat a lot of cheese: True

 Yes French people do eat a lot of cheese and the cheese section in supermarkets is usually huge.
 When we go to the home of our French friends they normally offer us cheese.
-Cheese is such a big part o French life and culture that even at preschool eating cheese – and lots of it – is reinforced.
+Cheese is such a big part of French life, even at preschool.

-Cheese is practically institutionalised in the schools.
-For example, on my daughter’s preschool menu cheese can be served three to four times per week; when cheese is not served, yoghurt is served in its place.
+Cheese is practically sacred in the schools.
+For example, on my daughter’s preschool menu cheese is available three to four times per week; when cheese is not on the menu, kids get yogurt in its place.

 They don’t serve garden variety cheese either; they serve the type of cheese you would associate with adults at a cocktail party such as Brie, Camembert, Emmental, Compté, Mimolette, Gouda and a bunch more you may never have heard of.
-Cheddar is never served at schools and I have yet to see a hamburger served at my daughter’s school.
+Cheddar is never on the menu at schools and I have yet to see a hamburger at my daughter’s school.